 In May, the trek feels especially alive.
-Rhododendrons bloom in bright red and pink, apple orchards flower near Chame, and wildlife stirs in the alpine meadows.
+Rhododendrons bloom in bright red and pink across the hillsides.
+Similarly, forests look fresh and green, apple orchards flower near Chame, and wildlife becomes more active in alpine meadows.
+In addition, villages along the route feel active as locals prepare for the upcoming monsoon season.

 Highlights

-- Comfortable and enjoyable trekking is possible in May due to its warm days, crisp nights and long daylight hours
+- Comfortable and enjoyable trekking in May due with warm days, crisp nights, and long daylight hours

-- Trails are adorned with rhododendrons and apple blooms as well as wildflowers
+- Trails are lined with rhododendrons and apple blooms, as well as seasonal wildflowers

-- With fewer trekkers on the route, May offers quieter paths and a relaxed, friendly atmosphere in teahouses
+- Fewer trekkers than peak months on the route mean quieter paths and a more relaxed, friendly atmosphere in teahouses

-- Clear mornings feature breathtaking views of Annapurna, Dhaulagiri and Machhapuchhre
+- Clear mornings offer breathtaking views of Annapurna, Dhaulagiri and Machhapuchhre

 - The trail shifts dramatically from lush valleys and pine forests to high meadows and the arid landscapes of Mustang